 All the masks I make are washable and therefore reusable, but a viable alternative to washing face masks is to sterilise by using a hot iron (avoiding the elastic fixings of course).
 This method was recommended to me by a COVID-19 trained dentist, although you would still sometimes need to wash your mask (see below).

 Hand washing your mask

-If you want to be doubly sure the nose wire doesn’t fall out and get lost in the washing machine, I recommend placing the whole mask in an old, sealed, pillowcase or a net washing bag before washing.
+If you want to be doubly sure the nose wire doesn’t fall out and get lost in the washing machine, I suggest placing the whole mask in an old, sealed, pillowcase or a net washing bag before washing.
 This also separates it from other washing, so that the mask won’t get tangled up.
 Note that if it gets tangled up or bashed around in the machine unduly, the nose wire can crumple and even break.

 Ironing your mask

 After washing I always iron my masks so they look nice, but am careful to avoid the elastic and toggles.
-I use my iron on the ‘Cotton’ setting, without steam.
+I use my iron on the ‘Cotton’ (or a slightly cooler setting), without steam.

 Can I take the nose wire out?

 The wire can carefully be removed, but I don’t recommend it unless you want to replace it.
 If you’ve bought a mask off me and need a new nose wire, contact me and I will send you one for the price of a stamp.